M-Shehu/paymate/README.md

 ## 🤔 What is PayMate?
 PayMate is a web app designed to handle payment to suppliers for small businesses.
-The web app is built with PayStack as the payment gateway and was built as a simple tool to demonstrate the flexibility and simplicity of the PayStack&trade; API. *It's also made to lowkey impress the guys down at PayStack&trade;.
-I hope I'm doing a good job at that.*
+The web app is built with PayStack as the payment gateway and was built as a simple tool to demonstrate the flexibility and simplicity of the PayStack&trade; API.

 ## 🌐 How Do I Use PayMate? ##
-Visit https://paymate.herokuapp.com for a demo of the system.
+Visit https://paymate-shehu.herokuapp.com for a demo of the system.
 It's easy to use.
 Try out all the features the web app has to offer.

 ## 🏎️ What Can PayMate Do? ##
 The web app has a couple of features that demostrates the features of the PayStack API.
 These features are listed below: